curi/websites/_posts/2019-10-29-debate-policy.md

 Exceptions may be available, especially for other types of content creators who don't write online articles, but this policy is what I'm *guaranteeing* I'll follow even if I have a low opinion of you.
 Anyone who wants to can meet these requirements.

 Requiring 20 articles helps filter out unserious people who haven't finished some intellectual projects.
 It also lets me review their past work to see what they're like.
 And it prevents people from easily switching names and pretending to be a new person.
 Books, academic papers or other published writing are fine too.
 Videos or podcasts work for most purposes, but having a written debate with someone who doesn't write is problematic, so I don't guarantee to accept those.
-Articles or other past works should be at least a little bit relevant, e.g. by covering intellectual topics.
+Articles or other past works must be at least a little bit relevant, e.g. by covering intellectual topics.

 ## Post-Mortems and Second Debates